 6 Things I learned from 5 Mentors in my Life

 I was not clear on where am I heading.
-I started as a Java developer in EDS- Electronic Data Systems and Progressed through various assignment.
+I started as a Java developer in EDS- Electronic Data Systems and Progressed through the various assignment.
 But what my Institution gave me?
-Institutions are just cloning people and everyone is trying to mark their Identity, so am.
-But It took me no where.
-Thats when I reinvented myself.
+Institutions are just cloning people, and everyone is trying to mark their Identity, so am.
+But It took me nowhere.
+That's when I reinvented myself.

-Mentors need not be real, they could be Virtual too, Here am Mentioning 5 Mentors that I came across in my life that Changed my life drastically.
+Mentors need not be real, and they could be Virtual too.
+Here am Mentioning 5 Mentors that I came across in my life that changed my life drastically.

 Mentor 1: James Altucher (Virtual -Indirect) - Reinventing Oneself

-James is a great writer and one of my of Favorites “Reinvent” yourself, The world is changing so quickly, I knew Software, but with that alone can I reinvent myself?
+James is a great writer and one of my Favorites, “Reinvent” yourself; the world is changing so quickly; I knew Software, but with that alone, can I reinvent myself?
 Probably no from my experience.
-A few years ago no-one had tablets/smart phones, Now almost everyone has that.
-Greatest artist (Picasso) reinvented themselves every five years.
-So , I felt its time for me to reinvent myself.
+A few years ago, no one had tablets/smartphones; Now, almost everyone has that.
+The greatest artist (Picasso) reinvented themselves every five years.
+So, I felt its time for me to reinvent myself.

 What is re-invent?

 Finding new sources of income.
-We cant ignore the money is important.
+Of course, we can't ignore that money is important.
 Money buys freedom.
-But finding well being is also Important which I have learned from James.
+But finding well being is also important, which I have learned from James.
 Thanks for your wonderful article!

 Mentor 2: Stephen Covey(Virtual - Indirect) - Emotional Intelligence

-Who needs Introduction about Stephen?
-Of course one of my all time favorites 7 habits of highly effective people, The 8th habit stunned me, Here is what he says,
+Who needs an Introduction about Stephen?
+Of course, one of my all-time favourites 7 habits of highly effective people.
+The 8th habit stunned me.
+Here is what he says,

 The Knowledge Worker Age".
 He says that "[t]he challenges and complexity we face today are of a different order of magnitude."
 The 8th habit essentially urges: "Find your voice and inspire others to find theirs.”

-We didn't have retrenchment to the Intense we have today, We didn't have billions of people in the world few decades before, the complexity is high, Software is eating the world, Human made software controls many of us.
-But how do we find our voice and Inspire others?
-Such a thought provoking question in me started to evoke.
+We didn't have retrenchment to the Intense we have today; We didn't have billions of people in the world a few decades before, the complexity is high, Software is eating the world, Human-made software controls many of us.
+But how do we find our voice and inspire others?
+Such a thought-provoking question in me started to evoke.
 When I was in a stressful job, I was contemplating should i quit now and find a job?
 Or should I find a job and quit.
-If I have to quit my commitments kills, if I continue of course I am suiciding, Step back and thing from a situation , Dont attach your personality and situation together you will go nowhere.
-Find a voice in you and you are the best adviser of yourself!
+If I have to quit my commitments kills, if I continue, of course, I am suiciding, Step back, and think from a situation, Don't attach your personality and situation you will go nowhere.
+Find a voice in yourself, and you are the best adviser of yourself!

 Mentor 3: Simon Sinek - Empathy( Virtual - Indirect)

-I work as a Coach , I preach empathy in all my assignments , but do I have empathy?
-I discovered I dont when I was working in my first assignment in 2014.
-When I started listening to his speeches I discovered a new mentor “Marines”,
+I work as a Coach, I preach empathy in all my assignments, but do I have empathy?
+I discovered I didn't know when I was working on my first assignment in 2014.
+When I started listening to his speeches, I discovered a new mentor, “Marines”,

-Many people think leadership is about rank, power and privilege, Marines believe that true leadership is the willingness to place others’ needs above your own.
+Many people think leadership is about rank, power and privilege; Marines believe true leadership is the willingness to place others’ needs above your own.

-This gave me a different perspective of what empathy is ?
-I started practicing it, Of course I am not there yet, but definitely trying to be…
+This gave me a different perspective of what empathy is?
+I started practising it.
+Of course, I am not there yet, but definitely trying to be…

 Mentor 4 : Steve Porter (Real - Direct ) - Patience

-Patience is a Virtue, One of my ambitions in my life is to become a "Trainer".
-I choose to become Professional Scrum Trainer for variety of reasons ( Lets not get in to there now ).
-I went to attend my PSM TTT during my PST journey of course thats a journey, I was close to a feeling like I was going to do it successfully I did as I believed and moved on to the next stage.
+Patience is a Virtue.
+One of my ambitions in my life is to become a "Trainer".
+I choose to become a Professional Scrum Trainer for various reasons (let us not get in there now ).
+I went to attend my PSM TTT during my PST journey.
+Of course, that's a journey.
+I was close to feeling like I was going to do it successfully.
+I did as I believed and moved on to the next stage.

-Then comes the challenging “Peer Review” - It was around 8:30 PM i believe ( am weak in remembering things), I sat for my peer review, There were bunch of PST’s sitting virtually over the call and having an engaging conversation with me by asking me some questions .
-It was a 45 mins call, I felt am done.
-After few mins, I got to receive my feedback
+Then comes the challenging “Peer Review” - It was around 8:30 PM, i believe (I am weak in remembering things), I sat for my peer review.
+There were a bunch of PST’s sitting virtually over the call and having an engaging conversation with me by asking me some questions.
+It was a 45 mins call.
+I felt am done.
+After few mins, I got to receive my feedback.

 "You are not there “yet” “- Rejection put me to the state of Frustration & Here is what I learnt after having a conversation with Steve,